BradleyBrown19/ModernArchitecturesFromScratch/README.md

 -->

-# Modern Architectures from Scratch
+# Modern Architectures from Scratch - Deep Learning Library

 > Recreating recent and notable deep learning architectures from scratch using only built in python functionality.
 No PyTorch or Tensorflow (except for the tensor class from PyTorch).
-Nothing else was used (not even gradient calculations or modules)
+Nothing else was used (not even gradient calculations or modules).
+End result is a library built from scratch capable of training state of the art deep learning networks in 5 lines of code.

 ## How to Use